SmartDataAnalytics/BioKEEN/notebooks/README.rst

 ~~~~~~~~~~~~~~~
 1. Case Scenario applied to the ComPath dataset.
 2. Case Scenario applied to the ADEPTUS dataset.
+3. Case Scenario applied to the HSDN dataset.

 Entity Disambiguation
 ---------------------